gquintanaorti/kernel_regression_of_3d_shapes/README.md

 * `mdl_my_new_preshape.R` :
-  It contains several modifications of some functions provided by the noteworthy `shapes` R package by Ian L. Dryden.
+  It contains several modifications of some functions provided by the `shapes` R package by Ian L. Dryden.
 These new implementations have been accelerated and are much faster for medium and large datasets than the original codes.